nilumbra/my_leetcode_journey/README.md

 # my_leetcode_journey
 ## Activity log: to a full-year algorithmic trip in Leetcode
+0404 Implement get_neighors(i, j) using JS and Python generator for BFS algorithms in 2D matrix(e.g. 01 Matrix).
+This should cut memory usage down for a bit.
+0403 Figure out a way to optimize space complexity from O(n) to O(1) for the '101' and '010' problem(select building) by drawing a dependency graph.
+And write the explanation to the problem's discussion panel
+0402 Attend Weekly contest for the first time.
+Solve only 1 out of 4.
 0325 Start using Chrome Extension Leethub to automate uploading leetcode submission to Github

 ## Weekly Summary